Helperbird/website/src/pages/help/features/how-to-change-the-link-color-of-a-website.md

 layout: templates/new/help/post-new.html
 updated: false
 title: HHow to Customize Link Colors on Websites
+description:
-description: Learn how to customize the color of links on web pages using Helperbird.
+  Learn how to customize the color of links on web pages using Helperbird.
 This guide walks you through changing the colors of both unvisited and visited links to improve visibility and suit your preferences.
+keywords:
-keywords: Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
 url: help/how-to-change-the-link-color-of-a-website/
 permalink: help/how-to-change-the-link-color-of-a-website/
 name: Helperbird Staff
+headerTags:
-headerTags: [
+  [
+    {
+      tag: 'how-to-change-the-color-of-unvisited-links',
+      title: 'How to Change the Color of Unvisited Links' },
+    {
+      tag: 'how-to-change-the-color-of-visited-links',
-  { tag: "how-to-change-the-color-of-unvisited-links", title: "How to Change the Color of Unvisited Links" }, { tag: "how-to-change-the-color-of-visited-links", title: "How to Change the Color of Visited Links" }, { tag: "video-tutorial", title: "Video Tutorial" }, { tag: "need-additional-help", title: "Need Additional Help?" }
+      title: 'How to Change the Color of Visited Links' },
+    { tag: 'video-tutorial', title: 'Video Tutorial' }, { tag: 'need-additional-help', title: 'Need Additional Help?' }
   ]
 tags: features
 img: assets/images2/uploads/add-a-heading.png
 date: 2021-01-01
 youtubeId: vwT8SAJfU3E
 cardTitle: Link Color
+featureDescription:
-featureDescription: Learn how to customize the color of links on web pages using Helperbird.
+  Learn how to customize the color of links on web pages using Helperbird.
 This guide walks you through changing the colors of both unvisited and visited links to improve visibility and suit your preferences.
 footer: true
 header: true
 ---

 Helperbird allows you to change the color of links on web pages, making them more visible for those with visual impairments or specific color preferences.

 You can set different colors for unvisited and visited links.